SFSafeSymbols/SFSafeSymbols/README.md

 UIImage(systemSymbol: ._11CircleFill, withConfiguration: /* Some UIImage.Configuration */)
 ```

-A SF Symbol `SwiftUI.Image` can also be initialized using the `SFSymbol` enum.
-It's also unwrapped, so you get a `SwiftUI.Image` instead of a `SwiftUI.Image?`:
+A SF Symbol `SwiftUI.Image` can also be initialized using the `SFSymbol` enum:

 ```swift
 Image(systemSymbol: .cCircle)